 Front Yard Landscape Design Elements.

-As the front yard had never been landscaped, we started with a blank canvas.
+As the front yard had never been professionally landscaped, we started with a blank canvas.
 The clients wanted a landscape design that was easy to maintain but natural, full of plants that would delight the senses.

 Colourbond Post And Rail Fence

 The existing boundary fence had seen better days, so it was removed and replaced with a new Colourbond post and rail fence above a concrete plinth.
 The concrete plinth acts as a retaining wall, stepping down to follow the natural slope.

 After excavating the driveway area to reach the required ‘bench level’, Quartzite Quarry rubble was compacted to a depth of 150mm.

 To handle the weight of vehicles, 60mm pavers were used to pave the driveway.
 Best 400mm x 400mm bevelled edge pavers were selected in ‘Slate’ colour and laid using a 90° ‘Stack Bond’ paving pattern to match the existing pavers under the Garage.
 Normally, ‘Stretcher Bond’ or ‘Herringbone’ paving patterns would be recommended for paving driveways due to their locking properties.
 The concrete plinth under the fence, the concrete footing under the side verandah, a concrete beam to the front of the driveway and a concrete edge to the driveway pavers by the lawn stop the pavers from moving or twisting from vehicle movement on the pavers.

 Sir Walter Buffalo Lawn